 - Follow your meal plan.
 Consistent snacks and meals can help you control your blood sugar level.

 - Educate your loved ones, friends and co-workers.
-Teach loved ones and other close contacts how to recognize the early signs and symptoms of blood sugar extremes and how to give emergency injections.
+Teach loved ones and other close contacts how to recognize the early symptoms of blood sugar extremes and how to give emergency injections.
 If you pass out, someone should be able to call for emergency help.